Here is how you get your Class E Driver's License

 • Again, your first attempt at the DMV's Knowledge Test is free.
 After that, you must pay $10 each time you retake the test.

-• $6.25 tax collector service fee paid each visit to the DMV.
+• $6.25 tax collector service fee paid each visit the tax collector.
+If you go to the FLHSMV rather than the tax collector, this fee will not be charged.

 Here is where is can add up, fast!
 You can take the DMV's Knowledge test only twice in the same day, so if you are not prepared, and you fail it twice in the same day, you must come back another day to retake the test the third time, and you must pay another $6.25 for the tax collector fee, and another $10 for each retake, with a limit of 2 retakes on the second visit.
 Here is the comparison.
-As the cost for the permit or license is the same for everyone ($48), we are just looking at the varying costs of the process to get that permit or license.
+As the cost for the Driver's License is the same for everyone ($48), we are just looking at the varying costs of the process to get that license.

 Prepared person